emmanuel-marty/lzsa/README.md

 [Gabba](https://www.pouet.net/prod.php?which=83539) by Stardust ranked 2nd in the ZX Spectrum demo compo at CAFe demoparty 2019 and also used LZSA on Z80.

+[Myst Demake](http://www.deater.net/weave/vmwprod/mist/) for the Apple II by Vince Weaver, uses LZSA on 6502.

 The LZSA compression tool uses an aggressive optimal packing strategy to try to find the sequence of commands that gives the smallest packed file that decompresses to the original while maintaining the maximum possible decompression speed.

 The compression formats give the user choices that range from decompressing faster than LZ4 on 8-bit systems with better compression, to compressing as well as ZX7 with much better decompression speed.
 LZSA1 is designed to replace LZ4 and LZSA2 to replace ZX7, in 8-bit scenarios.